 There are pros and cons to buying Standard Operating Procedures for your dispensary in the Greater Toronto Area or elsewhere in Ontario.
 Some pros include an extreme time-save as well as a huge weight off your shoulders.
 Cons include an inability to truly learn on the job for yourself – and almost all SOPs will require some modification for your store due to each store’s idiosyncrasies.

 YES!
 In fact, I have created one that is free to use by the cannabis retail community at large.
 Whether you are a retail store applicant or existing operator, I want to make this particular SOP available to everyone that wants it.

 Please contact me via the form at the bottom of the website and leave a message with your email address.
 I will get back to you with the SOP.

-Harrison Jordan is a Toronto-based cannabis lawyer and consultant focused on cannabis retail in Toronto and Ontario – having successfully assisted many current retail stores as mere applicants from point A to Z. He has developed a set of 55 SOPs available to his registered clients.
-If you are not a registered client he would still like to offer you the free COVID-19/Social Distancing SOP which stores and applicants are free to edit and use as they please.
+Harrison Jordan is a Toronto-based cannabis lawyer and consultant focused on cannabis retail in Toronto and Ontario – having successfully assisted many current retail stores as mere applicants from point A to Z. He has developed a set of 60 SOPs available to his registered clients.